 Why you need a non-slip rug pad under your bathroom rug

 The right area rug keeps your feet warm straight out of the shower and relieves back pain when standing at your vanity as you prepare for a night out on the town.
 It also offers a stylish alternative to the traditional bath rug with synthetic rubber backing.

 Unfortunately, rugs can become their own tripping hazards.
 Falling in your bathroom can lead to injuries, especially with all the hard surfaces and tight spaces.
 You need the correct high quality rug pad to anchor your bathroom area rug in place.

 The right rug pad to prevent slipping, add cushioning underfoot, and allow the materials to breathe correctly.

-A rug without a pad is dangerous because, without friction between the slick rug backing and hard bathroom floor, you may find yourself slipping, falling, and potentially injured.
+A rug without a pad is dangerous because, without friction between the slick rug backing and hard bathroom floor, it may slip out from underfoot.